 In addition, the Cypress City Center neighborhood has earned the amazing distinction of having one of the highest rates of detached, single-family homes of any neighborhood in the U.S. With 100.0% of the residential real estate here made up of free-standing single-family homes, there is a greater proportion of single-family homes here than in 98.7% of all neighborhoods in America.

-We Americans love our cars.
-Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
-As a result, most households in America have one, two, or three cars.
-But NeighborhoodScout's exclusive analysis shows that the Cypress City Center neighborhood has a highly unusual pattern of car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Cypress City Center neighborhood buck this trend.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 33.6% of the households here have four, five, or more cars.
 That is more cars per household than in 95.3% of the neighborhoods in the nation.

 Did you know that the Cypress City Center neighborhood has more Lebanese and Belgian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 4.7% of this neighborhood's residents have Lebanese ancestry and 2.5% have Belgian ancestry.